SS Tavolara Calcio

-The Associazione Sportiva Dilettantistica Tavolara Calcio, also known as Tavolara, is an amateur football team from the Sardinian city of Olbia, currently playing in the group F of the regional Seconda Categoria, corresponding to the eighth and penultimate level of Italian football and the fourth tier of Sardinian regional football.
+The Associazione Sportiva Dilettantistica Tavolara Calcio, also known as Tavolara, is an amateur football team from the Sardinian city of Olbia, currently playing in the group H of the regional Seconda Categoria, corresponding to the eighth and penultimate level of Italian football and the fourth tier of Sardinian regional football.
+Having won group H of the Seconda Categoria, in the 2026–27 season it will play in Prima Categoria, the seventh tier of Italian football.

 Tavolara has won two Sardinian first-tier championships and two Sardinian Cups and participated in six national fifth-tier championships, including finishing runner-up and third place.
 It plays its home matches at the Geovillage field in Olbia.

-The club was founded in 1954, and its colors are green and white.
+The club was founded in 1954, and its color are green.
 The name refers to the island of the same name located at the entrance to the Gulf of Olbia.

 History

 Beginnings

 The birth of Tavolara is linked to the Catholic church and the Italian Sports Centre (Centro Sportivo Italiano, CSI), which, on the tenth anniversary of its foundation, invited the local dioceses to create new sports groups.
 Through the parish priest of the San Paolo's Church, the city's main church, and Azione Cattolica, a group of young people founded the Gruppo Sportivo Tavolara in Piazza Santa Croce in 1954.
 The first president was Pinuccio Deiana, who, after a few years in the CSI championships, registered the newly formed club with the FIGC in 1956.
 In 1959, beating the highly rated Cagliari in the final, Tavolara won the regional junior championship, playing the national finals in Carrara, where they met teams such as Juventus, Inter, and Fiorentina.